coredds/GoHoliday/CONTRIBUTING.md

 - Create a new issue for bugs or feature requests
 - Use discussions for questions about implementation

-Thank you for contributing to GoHolidays!
+Thank you for contributing to goholidays!